WARCORE-HCKS/LockBox/replit.md

-# LockBox - Encrypted Messenger (Demo/MVP)
+# LockBox - Encrypted Messenger

 ## Overview
-LockBox is a real-time messaging application designed for private communication.
-This project demonstrates secure authentication, WebSocket-based real-time messaging, and Signal Protocol end-to-end encryption.
-The application features an advanced cyberpunk HUD aesthetic with neon effects, orbital animations, and particle systems.
-This MVP showcases production-grade E2E encryption with an impressive, futuristic design featuring an advanced theme toggle with orbital rings, particle effects, and smooth light/dark mode transitions.
+LockBox is a real-time, end-to-end encrypted messaging application demonstrating secure authentication, WebSocket-based communication, and the Signal Protocol.
+It features an advanced cyberpunk HUD aesthetic with neon effects, orbital animations, and particle systems, aiming to provide a futuristic and secure communication platform.
+This MVP showcases production-grade E2E encryption combined with an immersive, futuristic design.

 ## User Preferences
 - Cyberpunk-themed UI with neon aesthetics and HUD-style elements